ibmresilient/resilient-community-apps/fn_azure_automation_utilities/README.md

 ---
 ## Function - Azure Get Module Activity
-Retrieve the activity in the module identified by module name and activity name.
+Retrieve the activity in the module identified by module name and activity name or Retrieve a list of activities in the module identified by module name.

  ![screenshot: fn-azure-get-module-activity ](./doc/screenshots/fn-azure-get-module-activity.png)